 However, a DMZ is also the place for hosting other services and infrastructures like external facing e-mail servers, domain name servers or also termination points for external VPNs.
 The following strives to provide some background in order to promote understanding of the important role of a DMZ as part of a holistic Internet Security Architecture.

-The word DMZ is an abbreviation for “demilitarized zone”, which stands for a special area between front lines in a conflict.
+The acronym DMZ is an abbreviation for “de-militarized zone”, which stands for a special area between front lines in a war or conflict.
 The term “no-man’s land” is also often used as it describes a deadly no-go area.
 However, that is only the worst case.
 In the best case it describes an area with defined rules and procedures how to securely pass across the front lines, just like the NNSC camp near Panmunjom, between the heavily fortified north and south inter-Korean border.

-The NNSC camp contains some blue barracks from the UN which harbors a number of permanent Swiss and Swedish residents.
+The NNSC camp contains the famous blue barracks from the UN which are located in the middle of the zone.
+They are accessible by both sides while each border is managed individually by each party.
+The DMZ harbors also a number of permanent Swiss and Swedish residents.
 They offer their neutral services to both belligerent camps since more than 50 years.
 These residents maintain strict processes and procedures which are respected by both sides – and which makes this tiny little zone probably the safest part on this highly dangerous border.

-Furthermore, there are multiple ways how to look at such DMZ network zones.
-The usual and obvious way is to look at it from the technical perspective.
+The usual and obvious way to look at such a network DMZ is the technical perspective.
 Naturally, as it is a technical subject belonging to network administration and to some security guys.
 It is also a subject full of pitfalls as many technical details need to be considered from multiple angles.
 Tiny details can make a huge difference between security failure and success.
+However, there are many more ways how to look at such DMZ network zones.